mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_client.md

 │   ├── arm64-v8a
 │   │   ├── libjpeg.so   # Dynamic library file for image processing
 │   │   ├── libminddata-lite.so  # Dynamic library file for image processing
-│   │   ├── libmindspore-lite.so  # Dynamic library on which the MindSpore Lite training framework depends
+│   │   ├── libmindspore-lite.so  # Dynamic library on which the MindSpore Lite inference framework depends
-│   │   ├── libmindspore-lite-jni.so  # Dynamic library on which the MindSpore Lite training framework depends
+│   │   ├── libmindspore-lite-jni.so  # JNI dynamic library on which the MindSpore Lite inference framework depends
 │   │   ├── libmindspore-lite-train.so  # Dynamic library on which the MindSpore Lite training framework depends
-│   │   ├── libmindspore-lite-train-jni.so  # Dynamic library on which the MindSpore Lite training framework depends
+│   │   ├── libmindspore-lite-train-jni.so  # JNI dynamic library on which the MindSpore Lite training framework depends
 │   │   └── libturbojpeg.so  # Dynamic library file for image processing
 │   └── armeabi-v7a
  │       ├── libjpeg.so   # Dynamic library file for image processing
 │       ├── libminddata-lite.so  # Dynamic library file for image processing
-│       ├── libmindspore-lite.so  # Dynamic library on which the MindSpore Lite training framework depends │       ├── libmindspore-lite-jni.so  # Dynamic library on which the MindSpore Lite training framework depends │       ├── libmindspore-lite-train.so  # Dynamic library on which the MindSpore Lite training framework depends │       ├── libmindspore-lite-train-jni.so  # Dynamic library on which the MindSpore Lite training framework depends │       └── libturbojpeg.so  # Dynamic library file for image processing
+│       ├── libmindspore-lite.so  # Dynamic library on which the MindSpore Lite inference framework depends │       ├── libmindspore-lite-jni.so  # JNI dynamic library on which the MindSpore Lite inference framework depends │       ├── libmindspore-lite-train.so  # Dynamic library on which the MindSpore Lite training framework depends │       ├── libmindspore-lite-train-jni.so  # JNI dynamic library on which the MindSpore Lite training framework depends │       └── libturbojpeg.so  # Dynamic library file for image processing ├── libs
-├── libs
 │   ├── mindspore-lite-java-common.jar  # MindSpore Lite training framework JAR package